rgcgithub/regenie/docs/docs/overview.md

 Misspecification of the model above, such as in the presence of heteroskedasticity, or the presence of high case-control imbalance can lead to inflation in the tests.
-Robust (sandwich) standard error (SE) estimators [9] can be used to adress model misspecification however, they can suffer from inflation when testing rare variants or in the presence of high case-control imbalance.
+Robust (sandwich) standard error (SE) estimators [10] can be used to adress model misspecification however, they can suffer from inflation when testing rare variants or in the presence of high case-control imbalance [11-12].

 In **regenie**, we use a hybrid approach which combines: